Fincer/penetration-testing/random/linux-rootkit-realcase.md

 ### My experience: Infected Arch Linux KVM hypervisor

-So, after long 9 years of Linux experience, administration and usage, it has to happen to me.
-I have secured many of my systems, but didn't consider `libvirtd` process to become a sneaky one.
+So, after long 8.5 years of Linux experience, administration and usage, it had to happen to me.
+I have secured many of my systems over the years, but didn't consider `libvirtd` process to become a sneaky issue one day.
 I have [virt-manager (Virtual Machine Manager)](https://en.wikipedia.org/wiki/Virtual_Machine_Manager), which I use**d** to run QEMU KVM instances using `libvirtd` _system_ process by default.
 However, not anymore.
 Let me explain.

 For those, who don't know: `libvirtd` stands for _libvirt virtualization management system, server side daemon_ ([website](https://libvirt.org/))